MartinCote5/RocketElevatorRestApi/README.md

 ## REST server endpoints

+To test the endpoints of the REST api,  you can take the Postman collection right here: [https://www.getpostman.com/collections/a1a215065e260c873829](https://www.getpostman.com/collections/a1a215065e260c873829)

 The server is hosted on an heroku platform which can be found at [https://rocketelevatorrestapih22.herokuapp.com/](https://rocketelevatorrestapih22.herokuapp.com/).
 What follows are the endpoints based of that url:

 - GET `/api/batteries/<x>` where x is the id of the desired battery